 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements.
 Yes We carried out a self-assessment in 2020 with an action plan implemented in 2021.
 We are carrying out the self-assessment following the launch of the revised Code and our revised Complaints Policy.
 The self-assessment will be publicised on the website, 8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures.
-Yes We are carried out the self-assessment following the revised Complaint Policy 2022.
-8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
-In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance Yes The last assessment went to the Board in December 2020 and both audit committee and Leadership received quarterly updates on the action plan.
-The assessment was published on the website and is included in the Board Report Annual Complaints Review
+Yes We are carried out the self-assessment following the revised Complaint Policy 2023 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
+In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance Yes Assessment carried out now we have revised our Complaints Policy in April 2023.